Template Installation Instructions

 You can leave the Table Prefix field unchanged as it is selected randomly.
 Click NEXT.

 If you got an error message, please check database parameters.
 It's important to enter them correctly.
 Hostname is address of your MySQL server (can be localhost, IP address...).
 Database Name is the name of your database.
 Username is the name of the user that connects to the database (don't mix it with database name).
 Password is a secret word that User uses to connect to the database.
 If you don't know correct parameters, please contact your hosting provider.

 If you are about to start a new website, it's strongly recommended to use the HotStart method explained in previous chapter.

 The Basic Installation method assumes that you don't need our demo data.
 Keep in mind, after this installation, your site will not look the same as our demo server!
 The only reason to install template using this method, and not the HotStart method, is to keep data that you already have on the site.
 But in this case, after template installation, you must setup many things manually.
-Please read this Blog post for details about changing template on the existing website: http://www.hotjoomlatemplates.com/blog/joomla-installation/60-change-joomla-template-on-existing-website
+Please read this blog post for details about changing template on an existing website: change Joomla template on existing website.

 Some Joomla versions may be discontinued during time.
 This means they are not supported anymore by the Joomla community.
-From our site, you can download only template versions for current (alive) Joomla versions.
-If you are using a Joomla version that's discontinued, you should upgrade as soon as possible for security reasons!
-Do it prior to template installation!
+From our site, you can download template for current (latest) Joomla version.
+If you are using a Joomla version that's discontinued, you should upgrade it as soon as possible for security reasons!
+Do it before the template installation!